-How is This Different from Header Bidding?
+How is Open Bidding Different from Header Bidding?

 Since Google branded Open Bidding as a better solution over header bidding, people started comparing these two.
 However, in reality, the two are very different:

-Whereas in Open Bidding, once a publisher has synced website and Ad Manager, there is no requirement to tweak HTML source code, over and over again.
-To add a new partner, make changes in Ad Manager settings and it will automatically reflect on the website.
+Whereas in Open Bidding, once a publisher has synced the website and Ad Manager, there is no requirement to tweak the HTML source code repeatedly.
+To add a new partner, make changes in Ad Manager settings, and it will automatically reflect on the website.

 Header bidding launched with a client-side setup where auctions run on the user’s browser.
 Looking at the latency issues it can cause, server-side setup was introduced.
-Since, Google had this data before starting with Open Bidding, it directly went for server-side auction.
+Since Google had this data before starting with Open Bidding, it directly went for server-side auction.

 Open Bidding makes it easier to set up auctions as GAM takes care of all the technical aspects and makes monitoring, reporting, and billing more convenient for publishers.

-With header bidding, everything happens ‘on’ publishers’ websites where publishers can see everything from incoming bids to bid price and timeout sessions.
-Whereas Open Bidding works on Google’s platform, where publishers lack certain control points, and in some cases, don’t bother to verify the process and go with the recommended/default settings.
+With header bidding, everything happens ‘on’ publishers’ websites, where publishers can see everything from incoming bids to bid prices and timeout sessions.
+Whereas Open Bidding works on Google’s platform, where publishers lack certain control points and sometimes don’t bother to verify the process and go with the recommended/default settings.

-|Header bidding||Open Bidding|
+|Header Bidding||Open Bidding|

 |Auction runs on||User’s browser||Google’s server|

-|Technical knowledge||High level skills including programming languages||Basic understanding of ad tech and GAM|
+|Technical knowledge||High-level skills, including programming languages||Basic understanding of ad tech and GAM|

 |Demand||Direct publisher-demand relationships||Direct demand + AdX and AdSense|